anton-k/mig/docs/src/00-foreword.md

 ### servant

 The mig uses the same ideas of type-safe handlers which a re based on generic Haskell functions.
-The main difference is that in servant th whole server is described as type.
+The main difference is that in servant the whole server is described as type.
-Which leads to type-safety and ability to derive API sche, from the type.
+Which leads to type-safety and ability to derive API schema, from the type.

-But downside of it is fancy big types and whery advanced concepts that user needs to know in order to use the library.
+But downside of it is fancy big types and very advanced concepts that user needs to know in order to use the library.
 Also one drawback to me is when things go wrong and you get several pages long error messages.
 If your server is really big it can be very hard to spot the origin of the error as type mismatch is going to be with the whole type which describes